…please don’t let me be misunderstood.

 Incentivizes things that the Town desires:

 - Green building certification

 Provides an applicant one extra floor of development to four floors (54 feet, 62 feet including mechanical systems).
 For this, the Town receives many things it desires to retain the small town atmosphere many people in our community talk about.
 MAC Zoning also gives the Town something more important… the ability to say, “No.” For a comparison of commercial by-right zoning to the Maple Avenue Commercial Zoning see this presentation.

 Unlike the existing commercial zoning, MAC Zoning does not allow a developer carte blanche to do whatever they want; to build to whatever architecture that suits them.

 The MAC zoning amendments were not created in the dark, it was not a closed process.
-It was created through a series of public meetings of Maple Avenue Vision Steering Committee representing all facets of the Towns boards, commissions, businesses and residents supporting by Town staff and an external consultant (Elisabeth Lardner who designed the Town Green).
+It was created through a series of public meetings over two years of Maple Avenue Vision Steering Committee representing all facets of the Towns boards, commissions, businesses and residents supporting by Town staff and an external consultant (Elisabeth Lardner who designed the Town Green).
 The group worked through many different versions and variations to reach consensus on the complex planning and zoning issues addressed in the amendments.
 All of which is documented here.

 The resulting Maple Avenue Commercial Zoning Regulations were proposed to Planning Commission and recommended to the Council which passed them after a public hearings before each.